Khalistan movement: Delhi Asian Games (1982)

 The Akali leaders, having planned to announce a victory for Dharam Yudh Morcha, were outraged by the changes to the agreed-upon settlement.
 In November 1982, Akali leader Harchand Singh Longowal announced that the party would disrupt the 9th annual Asian Games by sending groups of Akali workers to Delhi to intentionally get arrested.
 Following negotiations between the Akali Dal and the government failed at the last moment due to disagreements regarding the transfer of areas between Punjab and Haryana.

 Knowing that the Games would receive extensive coverage, Akali leaders vowed to overwhelm Delhi with a flood of protestors, aiming to heighten the perception of Sikh "plight" among the international audience.
 A week before the Games, Bhajan Lal, Chief Minister of Haryana and member of the INC party, responded by sealing the Delhi-Punjab border, and ordering all Sikh visitors travelling from to Delhi from Punjab to be frisked.
-While such measures were seen as discriminatory and humiliating by Sikhs, they proved effective as Akali Dal could only organize small and scattered protests in Delhi.
-Consequently, many Sikhs who did not initially support Akalis and Bhindranwale began sympathizing with the Akali Morcha.
+While such measures were seen as discriminatory and humiliating by Sikhs, they proved effective as Akali Dal could only organise small and scattered protests in Delhi.
+Consequently, many Sikhs who did not initially support Akalis and Bhindranwale began sympathising with the Akali Morcha.

 Following the conclusion of the Games, Longowal organised a convention of Sikh veterans at the Darbar Sahib.
 It was attended by a large number of Sikh ex-servicemen, including retd.
 Major General Shabeg Singh who subsequently became Bhindranwale's military advisor.

 1984

 Increasing militant activity

 Widespread murders by followers of Bhindranwale occurred in 1980s' Punjab.
-Armed Khalistani militants of this period described themselves as kharku, most likely meaning 'noise maker,' from the Punjabi kharaka ('noise') in reference to their strident activity.
-In the period between 4 August 1982 and 3 June 1984, more than 1200 violent incidents took place, resulting in the death of 410 people and the injury of 1180.
+Armed Khalistani militants of this period described themselves as kharku.

-On its own, the year 1984 (from 1 January to 3 June) saw 775 violent incidents, resulting in 298 people killed and 525 injured.
-One such murder was that of DIG Avtar Singh Atwal, killed on 25 April 1983 at the gate of the Darbar Sahib, whose corpse remained at the place of death for 2 hours as even police officers were afraid to touch the body without Bhindranwale's permission.
-This showed the power and influence that Bhindranwale had over the region.
+In 1984, there were 775 violent incidents, resulting in 298 people killed and 525 injured, during a six month period alone.

 Though it was common knowledge that those responsible for such bombings and murders were taking shelter in gurdwaras, the INC Government of India declared that it could not enter these places of worship, for the fear of hurting Sikh sentiments.
-Even as detailed reports on the open shipping of arms-laden trucks were sent to Prime Minister Indira Gandhi, the Government would choose not to take action.
-Finally, following the murder of six Hindu bus passengers in October 1983, an emergency rule was imposed in Punjab, which would continue for more than a decade.
+Even as detailed reports on the open shipping of arms-laden trucks were sent to Prime Minister Indira Gandhi, the Government choose not to take action.
+Finally, following the murder of six Hindu bus passengers in October 1983, emergency rule was imposed in Punjab, which would continue for more than a decade.